slidevjs/slidev/docs/builtin/cli.md

 Usually `npx slidev` is not supported because the package name is actually `@slidev/cli`.
 :::

-Options of the commands obey the following conventions:
+The CLI options of the commands obey the following conventions:

 - the value of the option can be passed after a space or a `=` character: